 Is wheat germ oil good for your hair?

-On top of the nutritional benefits provided, wheat germ can also help reverse some of the damage inflicted on your hair.
-It can achieve this by replacing lost moisture, which can in turn protect your hair from damage.
+On top of the nutritional benefits provided, the benefits of wheat germ oil can also help reverse some of the damage inflicted on your hair.
+It can achieve this by replacing lost moisture, which can in turn protect your hair from damages.
 To get these benefits, it’s recommended that you apply wheat germ oil topically rather than ingesting it.